 💡 Quick Tip: Keen to invest in an initial public offering, or IPO?
 Be sure to check with your brokerage about what’s required.
 Typically IPO stock is available only to eligible investors.

 A company’s IPO subscription status refers to how investors have subscribed to a public issue.
 The goal of an IPO is to sell all of its shares — or, to reach an IPO subscription status of fully subscribed, and a valuation in line with its calculations for pricing its IPO.

 In that event, all of a company’s shares are spoken for prior to hitting the exchanges, and any leftover shares won’t see their values reduced in order to attract buyers.
 Early investors looking to cash out after an IPO typically must wait for the lock-up period to expire before they can sell their shares.

 Some brokerages have programs that allow qualified investors to request IPO stocks at their offering price, but there’s no guarantee those investors will actually get the shares.
-And one last thing: Because IPO subscriptions tend to be out of reach for retail investors in the United States, they’re often discussed in relation to foreign IPOs, and even more specifically, those on Indian stock exchanges (more on that below).

 Why IPO Subscription Status Matters

 An IPO’s subscription status matters in that it can provide investors a sense of how an IPO stock may perform once it hits the exchanges.
 That’s pretty important, especially for traders or investors who are looking to earn a profit flipping IPO stocks.